hardkiller2565123123/Borderlands-online-Backend-server/README.md

 **Borderlands Online Server** is a community preservation project that recreates the backend services required by the discontinued **Borderlands Online** PC client.

-The goal is to make the original game client usable again without relying on the original servers.

 ## How It Works